A few theorems of design

 Too close for comfort

-I suspect that you have been in a friend's house and noticed that a picture on the wall was a bit crooked. (above right).
+I suspect that you have been in a friend's house and noticed that a picture on the wall was a bit crooked (above left).
 It probly annoyed your sense of order.
-If an object is alifgned with other elements (left above) or at an angle that is clearly intentional (middle), we are more comfortable with it.
+If an object is aligned with other elements (right) or at an angle that is clearly intentional (middle), we are more comfortable with it.
 But when it is off just a bit, well, that is too close for comfort.
 Many of us cause a diversion and go straighten the offending object.